-Brighten your day during citrus season with this delicate Meyer Lemon Chiffon Cake.
+Brighten your day with this light and airy Meyer Lemon Chiffon Cake that‘s bursting with a sweet citrus smell.
 Reminiscent of my favorite Japanese yuzu, Meyer lemons have an incredibly refreshing fragrance and tart sweetness that‘s perfect for desserts.
-It‘s a light and airy Japanese cake that‘s bursting with the sweet smell of lemons.
-Top it with powdered sugar or my optional Meyer Lemon Icing Glaze.
+Top this delicate Japanese cake with powdered sugar or my Meyer Lemon Icing Glaze.

 Bright, sweet, and tart.
 Citrus fruits are the sunshine of the cold season.
 Right here in California, I am so grateful to find fresh Meyer lemons at my local farmers market from the start of November all the way through May.
 Said to be a cross between a lemon and a mandarin orange, Meyer Lemons remind me of my favorite Japanese Yuzu.
 Both citrus fruits have an incredibly refreshing aroma and fragrance that they are best used in dressings and desserts.